cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/bigdataapplications/2020/usecases.md

 * 3. Common features of the 51 Use Cases
 * 4. 10 Patterns of data -- computer -- user interaction seen in Big Data Applications

-There is an overview of these lectures in The use case overview slides are available as [Google Slides](https://docs.google.com/presentation/d/104ORUVOwFV23c-GSYvvLWaiVyCXwGDV1Ah5k2kTB4_U/edit?usp=sharing)
+There is an overview of these lectures below.
+The use case overview slides recorded here are available as [Google Slides](https://docs.google.com/presentation/d/104ORUVOwFV23c-GSYvvLWaiVyCXwGDV1Ah5k2kTB4_U/edit?usp=sharing)

 {{< youtube "AFQLwfpm6ow" >}}.